The Astrological Case For Actually Caring About Your Half Birthday

-When you were a kid, you might have tried to persuade someone to acknowledge or celebrate your half birthday, which they likely responded to with an eye roll.
+Once you hit adulthood, half birthdays aren't cool.
 If you even remember to notice when yours is coming up and remark on it, no one's going to pull out the stops to celebrate — and you probably wouldn't want them to, anyway.
 But, despite the fact that you haven't tacked "and a half" onto your age since you were in the single digits, marking your calendar for six months after your actual birthday may offer astrological benefits.

 The case for observing your half birthday starts, appropriately, with your real and official birthday — or as it's known in the astro community, your solar return.
 Technically speaking, your birthday marks the moment that the sun returns to where it was on the Wheel of the Zodiac when you were born, thus its astrological name.